Co-clustering of Spatially Resolved Transcriptomic Data: Simulation studies

 We generated 9 blocks of size $n_k = 200\times p_r = 200$, for every $k$ and $r$.
 We assume that the variances and covariances of the genes do not change with respect to the spot clusters, thus $\bSigma^{\mathrm{true}}_{kr} = \bSigma^{\mathrm{true}}_k$ for all $r$.
 We draw $\bSigma^{\mathrm{true}}_k$ as follows:

-where $\mathcal{W}(a,\mathbf{b})$ denotes a Wishart distribution with degrees of freedom $a$ and scale matrix $\mathbf{b}$.
+where $\mathcal{W}i(a,\mathbf{b})$ denotes a Wishart distribution with degrees of freedom $a$ and scale matrix $\mathbf{b}$.
 Generating the covariance matrices from a Wishart distribution ensures that the draws are positive definite.
 The simulation setup in Formula \eqref{formula:simulation_gene_covariances} was selected after both numerical and graphical evaluations.
-More details on the motivations which led to this setup are given in Section 3 of the Supplementary Material.
+More details on the motivations which led to this setup are given in Supplementary Section 3.

-We designed a spatial experiment in which three clusters of genes have a grade of spatial expression which change in three different areas of the tissue sample.
-The tessellation of the data matrix into blocks and the values of the spatial signal-to-noise ratios appear in Figure \ref{figure:simulation_setup_tauoverxi} (a).
-We simulated 10 replicates of this experiment and we fitted the co-clustering models listed in Section \ref{subsec:competitormodels_evaluationcriteria} using $K=R=3$.
+We designed a spatial experiment in which three clusters of genes have a grade of spatial expression that changes in three different areas of the tissue sample.
+The tessellation of the data matrix into blocks and the values of the spatial signal-to-noise ratios appear in Figure \ref{figure:simulation_setup_tauoverxi} (a). \review{Figure \ref{figure:scenario1_spatialexpression} displays a spatial experiment generated under this framework, to show how the average gene expression changes across the 9 blocks.
+For example, in the left panel ($k = 1$) there is an evident spatial expression across the spots from clusters $r = 2$ and $r = 3$, while the spots in $r = 1$ are randomly positive or negative due to the absence of spatial dependency.
+Different spatial expression profiles across the image are distinguishable also in real data, as seen in Supplementary Figure 3, which displays the expression of three genes on the subject 151507.
+The real and simulated experiments appear very similar, confirming that our simulations are realistic and can be used for testing methods designed for 10X Visium data.} We simulated 10 replicates of this experiment and we fitted the co-clustering models listed in Section \ref{subsec:competitormodels_evaluationcriteria} using $K=R=3$.
 The boxplots of the row and the column CER over the 10 replicates appear in the first line of Figure \ref{figure:CER_simulations}. \spartaco~outperforms the competing models and leads to no clustering errors.
-Good results on the rows are achieved also by the \textsc{LBM}, while on the columns the k-means type algorithms (\textsc{k-means}, \textsc{BC} and \textsc{sparseBC}) and the \textsc{MVNb} with $\rho_{\bSigma} = \rho_{\bDelta} = 5$ perform better than the other competitors.
+Good results on the rows are achieved also by the \textsc{LBM}, while on the columns the k-means type algorithms (\textsc{k-means}, \textsc{BC} and \textsc{sparseBC}) and the \textsc{MVNb} with $\rho_{\bSigma} = \rho_{\bDelta} = 5$ perform better than the other competitors. \review{A further confirmation of the accuracy of \spartaco~for modelling this spatial experiment comes from the value of estimated clustering uncertainties, which are $\rowepsilon < 0.001$ and $\colepsilon < 0.001$, for every $k$ and $r$.
+A graphical representation of these quantities across the 10 replicates is given in Supplementary Figure 4.}